Frequently Asked Questions

 Question – How do I appeal a citation?

 Answer – One may appeal if the citation is within a 7-day window of the date issued.
 This may be done on-line through your My Parking Account.
 If you wish to do this in person appeal online and indicate this.
 The student appeals committee meets at set times Monday-Friday.
 For more info: CITATIONS

 Question – I parked in a parking space with a number on it.
 Why did I get a citation?

 Answer – Athletics has put numbers on some of the parking stalls in close proximity to the football and baseball stadiums.
 These numbers represent a location where Athletics has sold a specific stall or location to a game-day/event parking permit holder.
 Some of the locations are not valid parking spaces during the normal day-to-day operations.
 Valid locations will always have white lines indicating the parking stall.

 Football Game Day Parking

-- Answer – Recreational Vehicles (RV's) are not permitted on campus except during certain athletics events including all home football games.
+Answer – Recreational Vehicles (RV's) are not permitted on campus except during certain athletics events including all home football games.
 Athletics has designated parking for RVs in specific areas of the campus core and permits are available through the Ole Miss Athletics Foundation.
-For more Information – www.olemissfb.com.
-Only during home football games, additional RV parking is available near the intramural fields about 1.5 miles from the stadium.
-These additional spaces are available through the Department of Campus Recreation, information and the request form may be found at this website.
+For more Information – www.olemisssports.com.
+Only during home football games, additional RV parking is available may be available through the Department of Campus Recreation, information may be found at this Campus Recreation website.